antvis/G6/docs/manual/middle/elements/nodes/circle.en.md

 const graph = new G6.Graph({
   // ...
 Other configurations for graph
   defaultNode: {
     // ...
-Other attributes for nodes
+Other properties for nodes
     labelCfg: {
     	position: 'bottom',
       offset: 10,